BananaAndBread/Man-In-The-Middle-Project/README.md

 my_main.patch - nearly the same main as was in mitmengine/cmd/demo but with additional outputs

-mitmengine.patch - my trials to fix existing mitmengine python scripts (not finished) + manually added signature
+mitmengine.patch - my trials to fix existing mitmengine python scripts (not finished) + manually added signature, more info in iteration V report

+mitmproxy.patch - adds more signatures from OpenSSL, more info in iteration VI report

 ova: